RMHolsen/SEEDs/devlog.md

 Cleared out some cruft and rearranged some plant IDs around the drop-down plant select form in the index page Added field to show percentages germinated on Pod card Added notes field to Plant details display

+## 21 July 2021
+TO DO: Fix your validations!
+TO DO: Debug the clear info thing,

+## 9 November 2021
+Standardized Project Notes, added ReadMe, cleaned up a few notes